psexton/missing-http/README.md

 MATLAB supports Java, and Java has the *fantastic* [Apache HttpComponents](https://hc.apache.org/), so why not just add those jars to the dynamic classpath, grumble a bit, and continue on?

 Except MATLAB uses HttpComponents internally, so it's already on the classpath.
-But they use an old version (4.1, I believe), and their java classpath trumps yours.
+But they use an old version (4.1, I believe), and their Java classpath trumps yours.
 So your code will fail with strange errors about classes and methods not found.

 # A Working Solution